saanny/graphql-prisma-clean-architecture/README.md

 ## APIs

-The server application is designed based on Clean clean architecture.
+The server application is designed based on clean architecture.
 It comprises of GraphQL APIs that provide the business logic to the client applications.
 These APIs support the business processes and provides domain model services.
 Therefore.